C-Chads/tinygl/README.md

 It's probably also the most portable

+## Safety features

+TinyGL contains the following safety features:

+1. compiletime options for glGetError() functionality which obviously slows down speed but increases debugging capability.

+2. OpenGL 2.0 buffers, for easy memory management (Anything you put in a buffer using glBufferData will be free'd upon glClose())

+3. Fully leak checked using Valgrind- The only leaks you'll see are from your system's SDL. the Raw demos have zero leaks.

 ## Incredibly portable

 TinyGL is written in pure C99, and requires very few functions from the C standard library, it doesn't even require malloc and free